ragulbalaji/50.012Networks/project/experiments/misbehaving_receiver/README.md

 Besides `--role` and `--host`, `reno.py` also provides other flags to customize its behaviour:

 - Use `--verbose` to log all sent and received packets in the terminal window.
-Regardless of this flag, the receiver's SEQ/ACK will be logged to "log.txt" or "log_attack.txt" if the receiver is an attacker.
+Regardless of this flag, the receiver's SEQ/ACK will be logged to "log.txt" or "attack_log.txt" if the receiver is an attacker.

 - Use `--limit` to specify the amount of data the _sender_ would send (in kB).
 Both clients would tear down the connection when the limit is reached.
 So that data ping-pong would not go on forever.

 - Use `--rtt` to specify the round-trip delay (in ms).
-For simplicity, our TCP implementation does not dynamically estimate the retranmission timeout (RTO).
+For simplicity, our TCP implementation does not dynamically estimate the retransmission timeout (RTO).
 It is set to 4 times RTT statically and is default to 2s.
 Setting `--rtt` will set RTO accordingly, but RTO will not be shorter than 1s.

 ## TCP Reno (with Defense)